5 Lessons learned from testing Databricks SQL Serverless + DBT

 In the table above, we look at the cost comparison of on-demand vs. spot costs as well.
 You can see from the table that the Serverless option has no cloud component, because it’s all managed by Databricks.

 Serverless could be cost effective compared to pro, if you were using all on-demand instances.
 But if there are cheap spot nodes available, then Pro may be cheaper.
-Overall, the pricing for serverless is pretty reasonable in my opinion since it also includes the cloud costs
+Overall, the pricing for Databricks serverless is pretty reasonable in my opinion since it also includes the cloud costs

 We also included the equivalent jobs compute cluster, which is the cheapest option across the board.
 If cost is a concern to you, you can run SQL queries in jobs compute as well!